-Our goal is to develop a self-consistent approach that can be viewed as a mean-field theory (MFT) of the PNG process, and to compare it with the previous LRR approximation as well as with numerical simulations.
-We shall show that MFT offers a better description for the time-dependent coverage, and that the two approaches, when combined, provide upper and lower bounds for the coverage and the growth velocity.
+Our goal is to develop a self-consistent approach that can be viewed as a mean field theory (MFT) of the PNG process, and to compare it with the previous LRR approximation as well as with numerical simulations.
+We will show that MFT offers a better description for the time dependent coverage, and that the two approaches, when combined, provide upper and lower bounds for the coverage and the growth velocity.

-This paper is organized as follows.
-In section 2 we define the PNG model.
-In section 3, we develop a self-consistent mean-field approximation; we find that possible growth velocities are bounded from below, $v \ge v{\min}$, showing that the minimal velocity is actually selected.
-We also solve the coverage profile in the tail regions.
-In section 4, we review the LRR approach and derive the coverage profile analytically.
-In section 5, we present simulation results, with our conclusions given in section 6.
+The rest of this paper is organized as follows.
+In the next section we define the PNG model.
+In Sec.
+III, we develop a self-consistent mean field approximation.
+We find that possible growth velocities are bounded from below, $v \geq v{\rm min}$, and show that the minimal velocity is actually selected.
+We also solve for the coverage profile in the tail regions.
+In Sec.
+IV, we review the LRR approach and derive the coverage profile analytically.
+In Sec.
+V, we present simulation results.
+Conclusions are given in Sec.
+VI.